Improving the IMEX method with a residual balanced decomposition: IMEX-ESDIRK methods

-A number of IMEX-RK schemes are available to choose from, or to be tailored to one's need.
+Within this class of implicit methods, an algebraic equation needs to be solved at each implicit stage.
+Because the implicit equation keeps the same structure at every implicit stage, ESDIRK schemes can save some computational effort by reusing Jacobians and matrix factorizations.
+The explicit first stage does not jeopardize the method's stability, thus its a common choice.
+A number of ESDIRK schemes are available to choose from, or to be tailored to one's need.
 The choice of scheme may be guided, for example, by its classical order, or by the step-size-control with embedded RK-pairs, or by its economy in computational storage \cite{LowStoreArk16}, or if it has dense-output \cite{NasaKennedyCarp16}.
-There are schemes with all these properties within the class of ESDIRK schemes.
-They are commonly found in IMEX-RK methods \cite{NasaKennedyCarp16,NasaKennedyCarp01,KennedyCarpLew03} connected to PDE applications \cite{ImexRkAscherANM97,EsdirkFluidStructDelft2003,KanCarpDgJcp07, PerOlofMesh11,ItalyHyperbRelaxSiamJSc2013, RkHorizVertJcp2013, DelftDirkHeatJcp14,LocDgImexAdvDiffSiamNumAn2015,AtmosFluxPatiton2015,GPS_FranceJcp16}.
-Because the implicit equation keeps the same structure at every implicit stage, ESDIRK schemes save some computational effort by reusing Jacobians and matrix factorizations when solving implicit equations at each successive RK-stage.

-An IMEX-RK method with an ESDIRK scheme consists of two specially crafted RK-methods where stages are computed in alternation, each stage ``acting'' exclusively either on $\hbff$ or $\bff$.
-The stages are then combined at the end of each step to integrate the full ODE.
+An IMEX-RK method with an ESDIRK scheme consists of two specially crafted RK methods where stages are computed in alternation, each stage ``acting'' exclusively either on $\hbff$ or $\bff$.
+The stages are then combined at the end of each step to integrate the full ODE \cref{FirstDec}.

 Below we write the general form of a joint Butcher's tableau for an ESDIRK method with $s$ stages:

 The empty entries are zero.
 The explicit method is on the right-hand side.
 The coefficients $a_{ij}$ and $\ha_{ij}$ are different on each side of the tableau but the values of $c_i$ and $b_j$ are the same.
 For ESDIRK, the same element $\gamma$ repeats along the diagonal, $a_{ii} =\gamma$ for $i=2,\dots,s$, except for $a_{11}$ which is zero.
-Details about the order condition for an IMEX-RK tableau can be found in \cite{NasaKennedyCarp01} and \cite{KennedyCarpLew03}.
+Details about the order condition can be found in \cite{NasaKennedyCarp01} and \cite{KennedyCarpLew03}.

 With the above tableau, the IMEX-RK algorithm is given in \cref{alg:imexrk}.
 It describes the algorithm for a single step of size $h$ where the input is the current approximation of $\bfy(t_n)$ denoted by $\bfy_n$.
 The algorithm calls a solver procedure denoted by $\calS$.
-The solver $\calS$ must return an approximate solution of the {\em implicit equation},
+The solver $\calS$ must return a solution of the implicit equation,